FREDERICK, Maryland—A violinist and a pianist will join forces to present this year’s Randall Family Chamber Music Concert at Hood…

-Students form a diverse, supportive learning community through a four-year series of seminars, co-curricular activities and social events based in the classroom and the Marx Center and supplemented by numerous off-campus excursions.
+Students form a diverse, supportive learning community through a four-year series of seminars, co-curricular activities and social events based in the classroom and Corner Cottage and supplemented by numerous off-campus excursions.

 Classes are seminar style, with an emphasis on discussion and critical thinking.
 Testing is de-emphasized in favor of writing and collaborative projects.